 BL LAC OBJECTS

 Trusty Wikipedia provides our first result.
 We can now say with confidence that we have a new parsimonius model for BL-LACs: Planck plasma terminus.
 No more bending over backwards to model BL-LACs as being aimed towards the observer to explain the superluminality.
 Nope.
 The Planck plasma jet may truly be superluminal.
-General relativity DOES NOT APPLY to Planck plasma and it pierces spacetime.
+General relativity DOES NOT APPLY to Planck plasma and it pierces the superfluid.